 -----------------------------

-our gay brethren who work for the U.N and other N.G.O.s working in Haiti.
+Been getting emails from our gay brethren who work for the U.N and other N.G.O.s working in Haiti.
 The situation has improved.
 But it is still quite dire.
 I have had a few come stay with me and the stories are horrific.
 What is amazing about these people are that anywhere in the world there is a tragedy they are the first people trying to get there to see what they can do to help.
 These are the people who will still be working here long after the worlds attention has moved on to the next tragedy.
 There are many people from the U.N. and other agencies who will be based in Santo Domingo for the unforeseeable future.
 Most of the hotels along the malecon are full.
 I had breakfast this morning at the Jaragua Hotel and it was filled with many rich Haitians, along with a large contingent of aid workers from Europe.
 Many apartments that were for rent for the last several months have been snatched up recently, and at prices higher than originally asked for.
 And the prices in the colonial zone for apartments have started easing upward again.

 -----------------------------Carnival in Santo Domingo has been moved.
 It is usually the first Sunday after the 27th of February, which is the date Dominicans celebrate their country's independence.
 Carnival in Santo Domingo is now on Sunday, March 7, 2010.